chrehall68/dvcompiler/README.md

 ## Example

 Here's an example of a program written in the CS147 DaVinci instruction set.
+You'll notice some differences with this version of assembly compared to standard assembly.
+For one, you must have a label `main` for code that is to be executed upon program load.
+You **must** define any functions your program needs before defining main.
+If you don't, the code will still get assembled, but the processor will fall off of main and start executing any functions defined after it.

+Another difference is that the data segment only supports full words.
+Thus, we don't support any data specifiers like `byte` or `half`.
+To add data, simply label the data and provide the list of words, which must be literals.

+One last difference is that each instruction must end with a semicolon, and arguments must be comma separated, otherwise the assembler will error.

 ```
 // fibonacci recursive